203rd Military Intelligence Battalion: Inactivity

 While temporarily deactivated for seven years, the 203rd remained in existence in form and function contiguously from its inactivation in 1989 to its later reactivation, with the 11th MI company remaining in existence under the FMIB during the 203rd's inactivation.

 Reactivation

 Towards the end of operations in Panama, structural changes at INSCOM lead to the 203rd's reactivation.
-Stateside, the National Ground Intelligence Center was upgraded from its previous provisional status to a permanent unit, and the 513th Ml Brigade was witnessing substantial reconfiguration.
+Stateside, the National Ground Intelligence Center (NGIC) was upgraded from its previous provisional status to a permanent unit, and the 513th Ml Brigade was witnessing substantial reconfiguration.
 The FMIB was discontinued and its mission, personnel, and assets assumed by a provisional form of the 203rd already in place.
-On October 15, 1996, almost exactly a year later, the battalion's longest running contiguous component, the 11th Military Intelligence Company, was inactivated.
-The following day, the 203rd shed its provisional status and was fully reactivated at Aberdeen Proving Ground, Maryland.
+On 15 October 1996, almost exactly a year later, the battalion's longest running contiguous component, the 11th Military Intelligence Company, was inactivated.
+The following day, the 203rd shed its provisional status and was fully reactivated at Aberdeen Proving Ground, Maryland as the tactical arm of the National Ground Intelligence Center.